 A cable gland is a device attached to the end of an electrical cable to secure that particular part of the device.
-Cable glands permit its entry into the electrical equipment, which further enhances the system with earthing, grounding, bonding, insulation, sealing, retention and strain relief.
+Cable glands permit its entry into the electrical equipment, enhancing the system with earthing, grounding, bonding, insulation, sealing, retention and strain relief.

-They are manufactured depending on their usage either in the general processing industry or where protection is needed to avoid hazards such as an explosion or high temperatures.
-They are assembled mechanically in such a manner that the cable is completely sealed providing earthing to the inner armour, which increases the mechanical strength of the cable connection and avoids the loss of contact during the presence of vibration in the cable.
-Cable glands are also known as cable connectors, cable fittings, cord grips and cable strain reliefs.
+They are applicable for the processing industry or where protection is needed to avoid hazards such as an explosion or high temperatures and manufactured accordingly.
+They are assembled mechanically in such a manner that the cable gets sealed, providing earthing to the inner armour, which increases the mechanical strength of the cable connection and avoids the loss of contact during the presence of vibration in the cable.
+They are also known as cable connectors, cable fittings, cord grips and cable strain reliefs.

 Factors considered while choosing cable glands:

 1) Where are we using it, indoors or outdoors?

 2) Which type of area, explosive or hazardous or safe industrial environment?

 3) Which type of surroundings are we installing, dusty or dumpy?

 4) Would there be any presence of corrosive materials or gases nearby?

 5) Is it suitable for the size and type of cables used?